 The hydropneumatic suspension endowed the Déesse with otherworldly ride and handling.
 If it wasn’t quite the magic carpet that some enthusiastic fans claimed, the DS did have an uncanny ability to smooth out broken pavement.
 The Déesse was almost as plush as a contemporary Cadillac, but with far greater control.
 The DS still rolled in cornering, although less than the soft ride would suggest, but it hung on tenaciously and was remarkably composed in big, sweeping turns.
 Sharp vertical bumps like frost heaves and railroad tracks could catch it off guard, sending the limber Goddess bounding skyward before the suspension had had time to react, but overall, the big Citroën’s ride quality on rough roads was exceptionally good.

 The suspension also gave the Citroën DS a character unlike any other car on the road.
 With the engine off, the Déesse would slowly slump down on its wheels like a drowsy cat.
-It picked itself up lazily when the engine started, one wheel at a time, accompanied by plaintive moans from the central hydraulic pump.
+It picked itself up lazily when the engine started, accompanied by plaintive moans from the central hydraulic pump.
 The suspension would grunt as if in annoyance when a particularly rotund passenger climbed aboard and then sighed with apparent relief when that occupant alighted.
 In motion, the suspension’s constant adjustments were accompanied by a series of distant moaning sounds as the hydraulic pump cycled itself on and off.

 Also sui generis was the brake pedal, about which even André Lefèbvre was dubious and which prompted Citroën dealers to offer tutorials to first-time DS buyers.
 The DS eschewed a conventional brake pedal in favor of a peculiar rubber button that resembled nothing so much as the cap of a large wild mushroom.
 The button was effective once mastered, but learning to modulate it without triggering an inadvertent panic stop (and possibly getting yourself rear-ended in the process) took practice.